SeanGenge/Fill/README.md

 # Fill [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 Fill the board with one particular colour.
 There are different levels of difficulty ranging from Easy to impossible.
-The difficulties add more colours to the mix
+The difficulties add more colours to the mix.
+The deployed app can be found here: https://seangenge.github.io/Fill/

 ## Table of Contents
 - [Installation](#installation)